surv-is-a-dev/gallery/README.md

+> [!WARNING]
+> This content is going to be privated permenantly within the coming hours.

 # Miyo's Gallery

 Please don't take any files from this gallery to put in someone else's gallery without the prior permission of the creator of the extension itself.